hammamimed/edx-platform/docs/en_us/data/source/internal_data_formats/sql_schema.rst

   | allow_certificate  | tinyint(1)   | NO   |     |                                          |
   +--------------------+--------------+------+-----+------------------------------------------+

 **History**: The organization of this table was different for the students who signed up for the MITx prototype phase in the spring of 2012, than for those who signed up afterwards.
-A significant difference exists in the demographic data gathered.
+The column descriptions that follow detail the differences in the demographic data gathered.

 ----
 id